-The Division of Student Affairs exists to plan, coordinate, and implement co- curricular programs and services which support students while they learn.
-The goal of the Division of Student Affairs is to identify non-academic needs of GSW students and to put its staff and resources to work in order to meet those needs.
-The staff of Student Affairs is particularly interested in fostering the development of the student as a whole person.
-Providing opportunities for students to interact effectively with each other and with faculty, to expand their leadership and communication skills, and to achieve their goals are the underlying objectives of the programs and services of the Division of Student Affairs.
+The Division of Student Engagement & Success exists to plan, coordinate, and implement co- curricular programs and services which support students while they learn.
+The goal of the Division of Student Engagement & Success is to identify non-academic needs of GSW students and to put its staff and resources to work in order to meet those needs.
+The staff of Student Engagement & Success is particularly interested in fostering the development of the student as a whole person.
+Providing opportunities for students to interact effectively with each other and with faculty, to expand their leadership and communication skills, and to achieve their goals are the underlying objectives of the programs and services of the Division of Student Engagement & Success.

-Under the leadership of the Vice President for Student Affairs, the Division of Student Affairs includes counseling, career services, financial aid, judiciaries, Greek life, orientation, residence life, student activities, intramural sports and recreation, and the student center.
-For complete information concerning these programs and services, see the GSW Weathervane Student Handbook, which is made available to all students by the Division of Student Affairs.
+Under the leadership of the Vice President for Student Engagement & Success, the Division of Student Engagement & Success includes Admissions, Campus Life, Career Services, Counseling, Financial Aid, Fitness and Wellness, First Year Experience, Greek Life, Health Services, Intramural Sports and Recreation, Orientation, Residential Life, Student Rights and Responsibilities, and the Student Success Center.
+For complete information concerning these programs and services, see the GSW Weathervane Student Handbook, which is made available to all students by the Division of Student Engagement & Success.

-STUDENT IDENTIFICATION CARDS (CanesCard)
+STUDENT IDENTIFICATION CARDS(CanesCard)

 GSW provides every student with a CanesCard.
 The CanesCard is the official identification card for Georgia Southwestern State University.
-Students can use their CanesCard to receive financial aid refunds, access the Dining Hall, Higher Grounds, POD, and Chick-fil-A/Boar's Head Deli.
-The CanesCard can also be used to make on-campus and off-campus purchases or access ATMs for cash.
-The CanesCard functions as a pre-paid debit card; students can only make purchases if they have money applied to their CanesCard.
+Students can use their CanesCard to access the Dining Hall, Higher Grounds, POD, and Chick-fil-A/Boar's Head Deli.